jkhsjdhjs/youtube-native-share/README.md

 # YouTube Native Share
 iOS Tweak to bypass YouTubes own share sheet and use the system activity view instead.
 Avoids requesting a source identifier (`si`) with your data and sharing it with other people.
-Compatible with all YouTube versions &geq; `17.32.2` on iPhones.
+Compatible with YouTube &geq; `19.35.3` on iPhones.
+Older app versions are supported by https://github.com/joshuaseltzer/YouTubeNativeShare.
 The latest YouTube version on iPads is also supported, don't know about older versions.

 ## Why